- What is CONVAC?

 If the velocity slows to a rate below 14 fps, decrease the vacuum setting to take in solids at a slightly lower rate or enough to cause the velocity to slowly increase.

 Experience will tell the operator how much to increase or decrease the vacuum to keep the velocity constant.
-The CONVAC system touch pad enables the vacuum to be adjusted in one tenth of an inch of vacuum increments.
+The CONVAC system enables the vacuum to be adjusted in one tenth of an inch of vacuum increments.
 With a little practice, adjustment may be required only every few minutes.

 16. How is the rate of production regulated?